djezzzl/database_consistency/README.md

 ### RedundantIndexChecker

 This checker helps to identify redundant non-unique indexes.
-Imagine, you have an index in the database that covers column A and another index that covers columns A and B (order is important).
+Assuming you have an index in the database that covers column A and another index that covers columns A and B (order is important).
 In this case, the first index may be removed as it is covered by second one.

 We fail if the following conditions are satisfied:
+- there is an index that has prefix that consists the current one.

+### RedundantUniqueIndexChecker

+This checker helps to identify redundant uniqueness on some indexes.
+Assuming you have an unique index in the database that covers columns A and B (order is not important) and another unique index that covers column A only.
+In this case, the first unique constraint is redundant as it is covered by the second one.

+We fail if the following conditions are satisfied:
-- there is an index that covers current one.
+- there is an unique index that consists only from columns for the current one.

 ## Example